Security-Onion-Solutions/securityonion-docs/IntroductionWalkthrough.rst

 Onion Standalone Client" for example) and specify the type ("Linux") and version ("Ubuntu" or "Ubuntu 64 bit"), then click "Continue."
 We'll next define how much memory we want to make available to our virtual machine.
-For a Security Onion client, you should dedicate at least 2GB RAM, but ideally 4GB if possible.
-2GB RAM will provide decent performance for the Sguil client and retrieving packet captures from the server but also enough to run Security Onion in standalone mode for monitoring the local client and testing packet captures with tools like tcpreplay, but you could potentially experience some delays under heavy use or retrieving large packet captures.
+You should dedicate at least 8GB RAM to the Security Onion VM.

 Next we'll create a virtual hard drive for our client.
 Specify "Create a virtual hard drive now" then click "Create" to choose the hard drive